Stone-Path-Engineering/events/_posts/2026-06-11-firmware-fellowship.md

 ### Event Agenda

-- 11:00 - Arrive and Order
+- 6:45 - Doors Open
-- 11:15 - Technical presentation and/or discussion
+- 7:00 - Technical presentation and/or discussion
-- 12:00 - Wrap up and pick next topic
+- 7:45 - Wrap up and pick next month's topic
-- 12:30 - Event conclusion
+- 8:00 - Event conclusion

 ### Firmware Fellowship Weather Policy

-If the Des Moines Public Schools are delayed or cancelled, we will switch to meeting virtually.
+If the Des Moines Public Schools are delayed or cancelled due to weather, we will switch to meeting virtually.

 ### Let Us Know You're Joining Us